dfki-ric/uxo-dataset2024/README.md

+# About
+We present a dataset for acoustic and optical sensing of unexploded ordnance (UXO) underwater.

+UXO in the sea pose an environmental problem and a challenge for the growing offshore economy.
+It is best practice to perform the recovery of ammunition without explosions to protect anthropogenic structures and marine mammals.
+During explosive ordnance disposal (EOD), experts often rely on optical images.
+However, visibility underwater may be limited in harbor areas, after storm events or in waters with very mobile sediments.
+Thus, visual inspection is not always possible.
+EOD experts therefore use high-frequency sonars with large vertical apertures like the ARIS Explorer 3000 for acoustic imaging.
+While efforts have been made to use the available information for 3D reconstruction, existing solutions can be limited to predefined motion patterns.

+The topic is inherently sensitive, and most of the data is acquired by and for private companies and not made available to the public, which impedes research in this area.
+Additionally, in-situ data often lacks sufficient pose information.
+To facilitate further research, we created a validation dataset that was recorded in a controlled experimental environment.
+It has the following properties:

+- Over 100 recordings of 3 different UXO.
+- More than 92000 matched and annotated imaging sonar and camera frames.
+- UXO ground truths in the form of photogrammetric 3D models.
+- Precise position and attitude sensor data with respect to the targets.
+- Realistic motion trajectories achievable in non-experimental environments.

+This dataset allows quantitative analysis with different algorithms.
+3D models and trajectories can be compared against each other to evaluate different solutions.

 # Viewing the data
 The exported data uses simple, well-established formats, namely .pgm, .jpg, .csv, .yaml and .txt.
 For convenience, we provide a script that loads an exported recording and allows to step through datapoints in a synchronized fashion using the arrow keys.
 To view a recording, use the following command: